lambdalisue/django-mfw/README.rst

 ``device.version``
     A version name of this device.
 It is used for flavour template system.

+``device.encoding``
+    A recommended encoding for the device.
+It is used to encode the request/response

 ``device.carrier (additional)``
     An attribute which Mobilephone device has. the carrier name of the device.

-``device.encoding (additional)``
-    An attribute which Mobilephone device has. the recommended encoding for the device

 ``device.uid (additional)``
     An attribute which Mobilephone device has.
 User id which is passed from